-This practice is a common and frustrating experience for many consumers, and it can result in unnecessarily high electricity bills.
-However, there are steps you can take to protect your wallet and avoid being "teased and squeezed" by electricity providers.
+Electricity providers often entice customers with great rates on initial terms.
+However, many of them use a technique called "tease and squeeze," hoping customers forget to renew their plan at the end of the term.
+This practice can result in unnecessarily high electricity bills, but there are steps you can take to protect your wallet and avoid being "teased and squeezed" by electricity providers.

-It's also important to read the fine print and understand the terms of your contract.
+It's important to read the fine print and understand the terms of your contract.
 Some contracts may have cancellation fees or require a certain amount of notice before canceling or switching plans.
 Make sure you understand these terms so that you don't get hit with unexpected fees or penalties.

-Finally, if you do find yourself in an expensive month-to-month plan, don't hesitate to contact your provider and negotiate a better rate or switch to a more affordable plan.
+If you do find yourself in an expensive month-to-month plan, don't hesitate to contact your provider and negotiate a better rate or switch to a more affordable plan.
 Many providers are willing to work with customers to find a solution that works for everyone.